ovh/docs/pages/public_cloud/ai_machine_learning/training_guide_07_troubleshooting/guide.en-gb.md

 ## Instructions

 ### What is an AI Training job and how to run one?

 All steps for starting and working on AI Training are described in the [AI Training - Getting Started](/pages/public_cloud/ai_machine_learning/training_guide_02_howto_submit_job) guide.

 ### How do I get my files back once I have finished training?

-When you use AI Training, be careful to mount Object Storage containers to your job.
-It is on these volumes that you will need to back up your files.
-Once your training job is complete (reached `DONE` status, your job should synchronise your data on the mounted Object Storage container(s).
+When you use AI Training, make sure to mount Object Storage containers to your job.
+You will need to back up your files on these volumes.
+Once your training job is complete (status is `DONE` ), your job should synchronise your data on the mounted Object Storage container(s).

-If no volumes are mounted in the specified location, your files will be saved in the job's local and ephemeral storage, which will delete them once the job has finished.
+If no volumes are mounted in the specified location, your files will be saved in the job's local and ephemeral storage, then deleted once the job is finished.

 ### Which commands and arguments can I use to debug?